- IPO Education Foundation

 - Partnership for Public Service

 - Website: http://www.cravath.com

 Partner at Cravath, Swaine & Moore LLP

-David J Kappos is a partner at Cravath.
-He is a leader in the field of intellectual property, including IP management and strategy, the development of global IP norms, laws and practices, as well as commercialisation and enforcement of innovation-based assets.
+David J Kappos is a partner at Cravath, Swaine & Moore LLP.
+He is a leader in the field of intellectual property, including IP management and strategy; the development of global IP norms, laws and practices, including those pertaining to blockchain and fintech; and the commercialisation and enforcement of innovation-based assets.

-From 2009 to 2013, Mr Kappos served as undersecretary of commerce and director of the US Patent and Trademark Office (USPTO).
+From 2009 to 2013, Mr Kappos served as undersecretary of commerce and director of the USPTO.
 In that role, he advised President Obama, the secretary of commerce and the administration on IP policy matters.
 Mr Kappos led the agency in dramatically re-engineering its entire management and operational systems and its engagement with the global innovation community.
-He was instrumental in achieving the greatest legislative reform of the US patent system in generations through the passage and implementation of the 2011 Leahy-Smith America Invents Act.
+He was instrumental in achieving the greatest legislative reform of the US patent system in generations through the passage and implementation of the Leahy-Smith America Invents Act 2011.

-Mr Kappos has received numerous accolades for his contributions to the field of intellectual property, including being named one of the Top 25 Icons of IP by Law360, one of the 50 Most Influential People in IP by Managing IP, one of the Top 50 IP Trailblazers and Pioneers and one of the 100 Most Influential Lawyers in America by The National Law Journal, Intellectual Property Professional of the Year by the Intellectual Property Owners Association and being inducted into the IP Hall of Fame by IAM in 2012.
+Mr Kappos has received numerous accolades for his contributions to the field of intellectual property, including being named one of the Top 25 Icons of IP by Law360, one of the 50 Most Influential People in IP by Managing Intellectual Property, one of the Top 50 IP Trailblazers and Pioneers and one of the 100 Most Influential Lawyers in America by The National Law Journal; being named the Intellectual Property Professional of the Year by the Intellectual Property Owners Association; and being inducted into the IP Hall of Fame by IAM in 2012.

 Mr Kappos received a BS (summa cum laude) in electrical and computer engineering from the University of California, Davis in 1983 and a JD from the University of California, Berkeley in 1990.